-Individual, social, and cultural diversity: underscores the importance of addressing issues of human rights and social justice in all aspects of training.
+Individual, social, and cultural diversity: underscores the awareness and sensitivity in working professionally and conducting research with individuals, groups, and communities who represent various cultural and personal backgrounds and characteristics, as well as the importance of addressing issues of human rights and social justice in all aspects of training.

-Indigenous interculturalism: underscores the importance of specific inclusion of education and training related to work and reconciliation with Canada's Indigenous Peoples.
-Training is regionally-relevant and includes awareness of the significant work of the Truth and Reconciliation Commission (TRC) of Canada, as well as the history and harm caused by colonialism and its many sequelae.
-Training also includes culturally-appropriate and strength-based approaches linked to functional competencies (e.g., "two-eyed seeing").
+Indigenous interculturalism: underscores the importance of specific inclusion of education and training related to work and reconciliation with Indigenous Peoples in Canada.
+Training is regionally relevant and includes awareness of the significant work of the TRC, as well as the history and harm caused by colonialism and its many sequelae.
+Training also includes culturally appropriate and strength-based approaches linked to functional competencies (e.g., "Two-Eyed Seeing").

-Evidence-based knowledge and methods: communicates a requirement to educate students/residents in professional knowledge and skills that are based on the integration of research evidence, clinical expertise, and client values and contextual information.
+Evidence-based knowledge and methods: communicates a requirement to educate students/ residents in professional knowledge and skills that are based on the integration of scientific methods, research evidence, clinical expertise, and client values and contextual information.

-Professionalism: development of professional identity and professional behaviour.
-This domain refers to the (i) ability to identify and observe boundaries of competence in all areas of practice and (ii) the capacity to be self-reflective and receive feedback from others.
-Training in this area includes topics related to time-management and meeting professional deadlines (learning to independently and accurately makes adjustments to priorities as demands evolve), appropriate collegial communication (verbal and nonverbal communications are appropriate to the professional context including in challenging interactions), taking personal responsibility for professional work across settings and contexts (ability to effectively negotiate conflictual, difficult & complex relationships including those with individuals and groups who differ significantly from oneself), and personal congruence between professional ethical values and behaviours that strives to inspire trust in the profession (including congruence between one's own and others' assessments and the ability to resolve any incongruities therein).
+Professionalism: refers to the development of professional identity and professional behaviour.
+This domain refers to (a) the ability to identify and observe boundaries of competence in all areas of practice and (b) the capacity to be self-reflective and receive feedback from others.
+Training in this area includes topics related to time management and meeting professional deadlines (learning to independently and accurately make adjustments to priorities as demands evolve); appropriate collegial communication (verbal and nonverbal communications that are appropriate to the professional context, including in challenging interactions); taking personal responsibility for professional work across settings and contexts (ability to effectively negotiate conflictual, difficult, and complex relationships, including those with individuals and groups who differ significantly from oneself); and striving to inspire trust in the profession by means of personal congruence between professional ethical values and behaviours (including congruence between one's own and others' assessments and the ability to resolve any incongruities therein).
 Professionalism also requires attention to self-care and self-monitoring with respect to one's fitness to practice effectively and the identification of any other issues affecting one's professional competence.

-Interpersonal skills and communication: signals the importance of training students/residents in the acquisition/refinement of interpersonal skills (e.g. therapeutic relationship, interactions with research participants, interactions with professional peers, interactions with supervisors and mentors, sensitivity to public perception in advocacy efforts, online professionalism).
+Interpersonal skills and communication: signals the importance of training students/residents in the acquisition/refinement of interpersonal skills (e.g., therapeutic relationship, interactions with research participants, interactions with professional peers, interactions with supervisors and mentors, sensitivity to public perception in advocacy efforts, online professionalism).

-Reflective practice, Bias evaluation: refers to the requirement that a program provide students/residents with skills to be able to reflect on their own biases, assumptions, beliefs, power, and privilege concerning professional practice and to be aware of cognitive biases in deriving and organizing information, as well as arriving at conclusions and recommendations (e.g., confirmation bias, recency effect).
+Bias evaluation, reflective practice: refers to the requirement that a program provide students/ residents with skills to be able to reflect on their own biases, assumptions, beliefs, power, and privilege concerning professional practice and to be aware of cognitive biases in deriving and organizing information, as well as in arriving at conclusions and recommendations (e.g., confirmation bias, recency effect).

-Ethics, Standards, Laws, Policies: Refers to the requirement that programs provide students/residents with training in professional ethics (including ethical decision-making and dilemma resolution), standards of professional practice, relevant laws governing the practice of psychology, and awareness of other policies informing the practice of psychology.
-The program emphasizes the importance of embedding all professional skills within an ethical, regulatory, and legal context while taking into account the policies of relevant organizations (e.g. healthcare systems, universities, workplace safety and compensation boards, school boards).
+Ethics, standards, laws, policies: refers to the requirement that programs provide students/residents with training in professional ethics (including ethical decision making and dilemma resolution), standards of professional practice, relevant laws governing the practice of psychology, and awareness of other policies informing the practice of psychology.
+The program emphasizes the importance of embedding all professional skills within an ethical, regulatory, and legal context while taking into account the policies of relevant organizations (e.g., healthcare systems, universities, workplace safety and compensation boards, school boards).

-Interprofessional collaboration and service settings: considers the interdisciplinary context within which professional psychology services are typically delivered (e.g. family physicians, school principals, team members from other professions), as well as the political and cultural dynamics of the organization.
+Interprofessional collaboration and service settings: considers the interdisciplinary context within which professional psychology services are typically delivered (e.g., family physicians, school principals, team members from other professions), as well as the political and cultural dynamics of the organization.